PubInv/PubInv/sprints/Sprint 0.md

 ## Stories as of Wednesday

-* Test methane sensor that I got in the mail for EWB with Arduino
+* Test methane sensor that I got in the mail for EWB with Arduino  - failed
-* Test bench power supply
+* Test bench power supply - done
-* Order parts for save, low-current HVPS.
+* Order parts for safe, low-current HVPS.

+## Stories for Thursday

+* Build a transistor based oscillator as an exercize.
+* Read and study as much of Horowitz and Hill as possible.
+* Order an inductor?
+*